By Barbara Rainey

-I’ve always wondered how did these people survive the upheaval of their times?
+I’ve always wondered how these people survived the upheaval of their times.
 How did the millions in the 20th century continue to live with so much war, deprivation, and bloodshed in the century of the greatest genocides of all time?

 And I always asked myself, “What would I do?
 What would my children do?
 Could I protect them?

 My favorite stories within these books were those of men and women and children who knew God and who found their strength in Him.

 Elizabeth was one of them.
 A girl of 11 when World War I began, she had enjoyed an idyllic childhood with her younger sister, securely living with parents who loved both girls and taught them to know God and love Him.
 For two thousand years the Armenians had lived safely in parts of Turkey.
 Taught the gospel from the disciples Bartholomew and Thaddeus, they had been a Christian people ever since.

 But loyalties changed in the early years of the new century.
 The Armenians became a minority culture—second class, segregated serfs.

 In 1915 Elizabeth’s father was arrested and beaten by the authorities for crimes he had not committed.
 Upon his release and return home the family was visited by neighbors who pleaded with the parents to renounce Christ and swear allegiance to Mohammed in return for their protection.
 In reply Elizabeth’s mother began to softly sing, “What a friend we have in Jesus, all our sins and griefs to bear.”

 Later the girls were told solemnly by their father, “Never give up Christ no matter how much suffering might come.”